 However, walking around a life-sized 3D environment (such as a shop) requires a significant empty space around the user to avoid tripping over or hitting a wall – so the customer experience is unclear.

-Until AR glasses become mainstream, we see AR portals as a complement of 3D virtual stores on screen.
+Until AR glasses become mainstream, we see AR portals as a complement to 3D virtual stores on screen.
 These allow for full 3D walkarounds, interactions with life-sized products through augmented reality and arguably a more social buying experience that includes several people.

 To find out how you can use 3D and AR with your business, contact Enhance today or book a free demo.